AGMRI vs Cainthus

 Who each tool serves best — and when to pick the other one.

-- Your team requires a robust analytics platform for crop management.
+- Your team requires enterprise-grade analytics tailored for large-scale farm management.

-- You need a free tool with no budget for enterprise solutions.
+- You need a free or low-cost tool suitable for small farms or individual growers.

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.